barrinbar/CompilationHW/README.md

 # CompilationHW1
-Repo for HW in compilation course @ Afeka College
+Repo for HW in compilation course @ Afeka College of Enginering A basic lexical parser and shift reduce parser for compiling an imaginary elections results language

 Joint work of @barrinbar and @omerel